 Foreign Currency Exchange Risk - applies to our operations outside the USA.
-In 2023, approximately 23% of the Company's revenues were derived in the United States of America, and approximately 77% was derived in Europe and the Far East.
+In 2024, approximately 20% of the Company's revenues were derived in the United States of America, and approximately 80% was derived in Europe and the Far East.
 The Company is subject to market risks associated with foreign currency exchange rate fluctuations.
 We utilize some derivative instruments to manage the exposure to currency risk relating salaries in Israel.
 As such, significant foreign currency exchange rate fluctuations can have a material impact of the Company's financial position, results of operations, and cash flows.

-Interest Rate Risk - As the Company currently doesn't have in use any line of credit and the interest rate on convertible notes payable to a related party is fix, the Company is not subject to changes in interest rates based on Federal Reserve actions and/or general market conditions.
+Interest Rate Risk - The Company is subject to changes in interest rates based on Federal Reserve and general market conditions.
 The Company does not utilize derivative instruments to manage exposure to interest rate risk.
-As of December 31, 2023, an increase of 1% in the interest rate would increase the Company's interest expense for the Company's lines of credit with a maximum effect of \$0.1 million.
+As of December 31, 2024, an increase of 1% in the interest rate would increase the Company's interest expense for the Company's lines of credit, loans and factorings with a maximum effect of \$0.2 million.